New strains could raise risk of larger dengue outbreak: Experts

 Professor Lok Shee Mei from the Emerging Infectious Diseases Programme at Duke-NUS said mosquitoes infected with DenV-3 could possibly have been brought into Singapore via freight, particularly from countries in Asia, South-east Asia and from Australia where the serotype has been endemic.

 The recent rise in dengue cases could be due to more people working from home during the period of heightened alert.
-This gives more opportunities for Aedes aegypti mosquitoes, which are day biters, and some of them may carry the DenV-3 serotype.
+This gives the Aedes aegypti mosquitoes, which are day biters, more opportunities and some of them may carry the DenV-3 serotype.

 This was also the postulation for the 50 per cent spike in dengue infections during the circuit breaker period last year.